Instantons and the path to intermittency in turbulent flows: Conclusion

 \section{Conclusion}

-We have identified a criterion, entropy exchange, that separates the statistics of trajectories for which a typical velocity increment at large scales develops into an atypical velocity increment at small scales (negative entropy) and trajectories for which atypical large-scale velocity increments are brought back to typical values at small-scale (positive entropy).
-Investigating the contribution of negative entropy trajectories to the probability of $u_f$, we find for the experimental data that \mbox{up to $\approx 90\%$} of the heavy tailed statistics is given by these trajectories (see Supplemental Material \cite{SM}).

 The connection between the statistical quantity entropy and the structure related instanton formalism is worked out and may be referred to as an entropon.
-The findings presented in this paper indicate that the entropy dependent dynamics through scales are qualitatively reproduced by entropons, given by the analytical expression~(\ref{eq:actionvariationalproblementropy}), if the K62 model is modified by adding the constant $\beta$ value to the diffusion.
-Further, the entropons for negative entropy confirm the observation of zero probability of $u_{f}\approx 0|{\Delta S_{med}< 0}$ at Taylor length.
-Accordingly, the $\beta$ term, which breaks the scaling symmetry of the increment structure functions, takes an important structural effect on entropons paths.

-These findings provide a new perspective on the intermittency phenomenon, by pinpointing the trajectories to instantons responsible for the emergence of non-Gaussian statistics at small-scales, as has been proposed more generally for turbulence~\cite{Falkovich1996,Grafke2015b}.
-The introduced approach, based on instanton theory, provides an interesting test for models of the energy cascade that exceed the classical procedure to show how well anomalous scaling is reproduced.
-This dynamical constraint on models was never considered before.
-Furthermore, entropons could be relevant for a wide range of problems in fluid dynamics as this connection provides an alternative way to common analysis incorporating the results into the statistical theory of turbulence and nonequilibrium thermodynamics.
+The findings presented in this paper indicate that the entropy dependent dynamics through scales are qualitatively reproduced by entropons, given by the analytical expression eq.~(\ref{eq:actionvariationalproblementropy}), if the K62 model is modified by adding the constant $\beta$ to the diffusion.
+Note that the $\beta$ term breaks the scaling symmetry and violates the conservation of $u \times p$.
+Further, the $\beta$ term has an important structural effect on entropons paths as the entropons for negative entropy confirm the surprising observation of zero probability of \mbox{$u_{f}\approx 0|{\Delta S_{med}< 0}$ for $\beta \neq 0$} (see Fig.~8 in the Supplemental Material \cite{SM} (Appendix H) and \mbox{Fig.~\ref{insta_exp_sim}(b, d)}).
+Note these results could only be obtained due to the novel entropy constraints.
+These constraints are expressed in terms of the fluctuation theorems, which indicate a statistical balance of negative and positive entropy events.
+These findings provide a new perspective on the intermittency phenomenon, by pinpointing the trajectories to instantons responsible for the emergence of non-Gaussian statistics at small-scales, as has been proposed more generally for turbulence~\cite{Falkovich_1996,Grafke_2015}.
+Entropons could be relevant for a wide range of problems in fluid dynamics as this connection provides an alternative way to common analysis incorporating the results into the statistical theory of turbulence and nonequilibrium thermodynamics.
+Furthermore, the introduced instanton approach, provides a test for models of the energy cascade that exceed the classical procedure to show how well anomalous scaling is reproduced.
+In this work, all results including the underlying stochastic equations are deduced from the experimental data.
+Perspective for future works include the computation of effective action and instantons, from the hydrodynamic equation, as has been considered for instance for problems in geostrophic turbulence~\cite{Bouchet_2018}.